Tidykiwi/tideman-cs50/README.md

 Console application that runs a "ranked-pairs" style election.<br><br>
 Completed as part of studying CS50 - Introduction to Computer Science from Harvard University<br><br>

 In a ranked-choice system, voters can vote for more than one candidate.
-Instead of just voting for their top choice, they can rank the candidates in order of preference.<br>
+Instead of just voting for their top choice, they can rank the candidates in order of preference.
+Here, each voter, in addition to specifying their first preference candidate, can also indicate their second and third choices. <br>
-A “Condorcet winner” of an election is the person who would have won any head-to-head matchup against another candidate.<br>
+In such an election, a “Condorcet winner” of an election is the person who would have won any head-to-head matchup against another candidate.<br>

 The Tideman voting method (also known as “ranked pairs”) is a ranked-choice voting method that’s guaranteed to produce the Condorcet winner of the election if one exists.